vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 The error occurred while tracing the function create_filled at <ipython-input-13-0ecd13642388>:1 for jit.
 This concrete value was not available in Python because it depends on the value of the argument length.
 ```

-In eager execution, the function returns what we expected.
+In eager execution, the function returns what we expect.
 However, when tracing
-the jit version of the function we encounter an error.
-This is because when
+the jit version of the function an error appears.
+This is because when tracing,
-tracing the `jnp.ones` function will receive only a traced, zero-dimensional
+the `jnp.full` function will receive a tracer array which only contains
-array which only contains information about the shape and dtype.
-It is therefore
+information about the shape and dtype – not the value which is used to determine
-impossible to trace the output array as the shape is not known at compile time.
+the shape.
+It is therefore impossible to trace the output array as the shape is
+not known at compile time.

-We can resolve this issue by using an extra argument in `jax.jit` named
+We can resolve this by using an argument to `jax.jit` named
-`static_argnums.
-This specifies which arguments to **not** trace and just treat
+`static_argnums`.
+This specifies which arguments to **not** trace, simply
-it as a regular Python value at compile time.
-In the `jaxpr` graph, the `length`
+treating it as a regular Python value at compile time.
+In the `jaxpr` graph, the
-argument to our Python-level function essentially becomes a constant in the graph:
+`length` argument to our Python-level function essentially becomes a constant in
+the graph:
 ```python
 jit_create_filled = jax.jit(create_filled, static_argnums=(1,))
 print(jit_create_filled(2, 5))